LastZactionHero/wb-website/content/tour.md

 <div class='desktop-video-body'>
   <h3>Easy Import/Export</h3>
   <p>
     We play nice with your other application and/or payroll systems!
-WorkBright allows you to easily import and export information via csv or excel files.
-If you want something more seamless, you can leverage our API and your technical team to integrate directly to other software platforms.
+WorkBright allows you to easily import and export information via CSV or Excel files.
+If you want something more seamless, you can leverage our API and your technical team to integrate directly to other software platforms. <a href="/api">Learn more about our API here.</a>
   </p>
 </div>
 <div class="desktop-video-background">